microsoft/MSLab/Scenarios/AzSHCI and Cloud Based Deployment/readme.md

-Following lab is based on new Azure Stack HCI deployment tool: https://learn.microsoft.com/en-us/azure-stack/hci/deploy/deployment-tool-powershell
+Following lab is based on new Azure Stack HCI Cloud Based Deployment: https://learn.microsoft.com/en-us/azure-stack/hci/whats-new#cloud-based-deployment

 Notes:
 * You can also notice in Labconfig, that nodes are not domain joined